se.plan#

 Selection of planning area#

-se.plan offers users multiple ways to select their planning area, which se.plan labels as Area Of Interest (AOI) as described in the Usage.
+se.plan offers users multiple ways to select a planning area, which the tool labels as Area of interest (AOI) as described in the Usage.

 Restoration benefits#

-se.plan includes two indicators each for biodiversity conservation and local livelihoods and one indicator each for carbon sequestration and wood production.
-Each indicator is associated with a data layer that estimates each grid cell’s relative potential to provide each benefit if the grid cell is restored; the relative potential is measured on a scale of 1 (low) to 5 (high).
-Please see Benefits data layers for more detail on the interpretation and generation of the data layers for the benefit indicators.
+se.plan includes two indicators each for biodiversity conservation and local livelihoods, and one indicator each for carbon sequestration and wood production.
+Each indicator is associated with a data layer that estimates each grid cell’s relative potential to provide each benefit if the grid cell is restored; the relative potential is measured on a scale of 1 (low) to 5 (high) (see Data layers for benefits for more information on the interpretation and generation of data layers for the benefit indicators).

-Users rate the relative importance of these benefits from their standpoint (or the standpoint of stakeholders they represent), and se.plan then calculates an index that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
-This restoration value index is a weighted average of the benefits, with user ratings serving as the weights.
-It therefore accounts for not only the potential of a grid cell to provide each benefit but also the relative importance that a user assigns to each benefit.
-It is scaled from 1 (low restoration value) to 5 (high restoration value).
-Please see Benefit-cost ratio for more detail on the generation of the index.
+Users rate the relative importance of these benefits from their standpoint (or the standpoint of stakeholders they represent).
+Then, se.plan calculates an index that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
+This restoration value index is a weighted average of the benefits with user ratings serving as the weights.
+It therefore accounts for not only the potential of a grid cell to provide each benefit, but also the relative importance that a user assigns to each benefit.
+It is scaled from 1 (low restoration value) to 5 (high restoration value) (see Benefit–cost ratio for more information on the generation of the index).

 Restoration cost#